 Planning a family trip to Florence, Italy, and are thinking about what to do in Florence with kids?
 Keep scrolling for my list of the best things to do with kids in Florence worth adding to your Italy itinerary!

-This list of things to do with kids in Florence contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things to do with kids in Florence was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Countless families take their children to this Renaissance city every year so there are plenty of things to do with kids in Florence, Italy.

 Even if the museums don’t seem kid-friendly on the surface, there are ways to adapt these visits to make them more enjoyable for your children.
 Plus, there are many gardens, interesting sites, and interactive tours too.

 If seeing this historic city is on your bucket list then visiting Florence, or Firenze, with kids in tow is totally doable.

 This guide offers plenty of suggestions whether you’re visiting Florence with a toddler or teenager and all ages in between!

 Don’t have time to read a bunch of Florence blog posts and reviews?
 Here are some of our top picks for visiting Florence with kids.

 Popular Florence Tours/Activities